The Future of AI and User Experience Design

 We can look at the Tiktok company under ByteDance.
 It is currently on the rise as it targets the younger generation: Gen Z. However, other generations started to adopt it, especially with the Stay-at-Home situation.
 Likewise, maybe you want to expand your business to an e-commerce store.
 You realize that most electronic shoppers are men, and most fashion shoppers are women.
 You can study their behavior better while tweaking a few things in the shopping experience.

 It is essential to keep growing as a company.
-You must be able to remember how Nokia lost to Blackberry, who then lost to Apple’s iPhone, who now competes with Samsung.
+Do you remember how Nokia lost to Blackberry? which then lost to Apple's iPhone, which now competes with Samsung.
 Nokia was leading the market and forgot to innovate when Blackberry came in.
-Blackberry, on the other hand, didn’t want to invest in touch screens when the iPhone came in.
-Even nowadays, tech giants compete with each other through innovations that don’t limit them from copying one from another.
-Facebook owns Instagram that adopted Snapchat’s feature and introduced it as InstaStory.
-Facebook also upgraded its video option on Facebook messenger to become a video conferencing tool, much like Zoom and Google Hangouts.
-If you don’t grow, competitions can copy your features and beat you in the market.
+On the other hand, Blackberry didn't want to invest in touch screens when the iPhone came in.
+Even nowadays, tech giants compete with each other through innovations that don't limit them from copying one another.
+Facebook owns Instagram, which adopted Snapchat's feature and introduced it as InstaStory.
+Facebook also upgraded its video option on Facebook messenger to become a video conferencing tool, like Zoom and Google Hangouts.
+If you don't grow, competitors can copy your features and beat you in the market.

-A quick tip would be to have a Growth Lab or Innovation Team or Experimentation Division.
-Make sure that their job is to hypothesize, experiment, and deploy testings to innovate your business.
+A quick tip would be to have a Growth Lab, Innovation Team, or Experimentation Division.
+Their job would be to hypothesize, experiment and deploy tests to innovate your business.
 The team can have dedicated app developers, dedicated UX designers, dedicated marketing strategists, and dedicated operations.
-It is crucial to building the right infrastructure for your innovation and growth.
+It is crucial to build the right infrastructure for your innovation and growth.

-The first thing we need to know is that today’s technologies are getting cheaper and faster.
+We first need to know that today's technologies are getting cheaper and faster.
 When we are f economic downturns, we can still invest in technology to better our business performance.
 You can rent computers to make algorithms work for you.

 Think about implementing algorithms on different platforms.
-You can look at User Experience, Design Strategy, Prototyping, and other processes in your businesses.
+You can look at your product's user experience, design strategy, prototyping, and other processes.
 You can also hire consultants to work together with you.